meena575/Drowsiness-Detection/README.md

 streamlit run app.py
 The app will launch in your default browser, and you can begin real-time drowsiness detection via your webcam.

+How It Works
+Face and Eye Detection:

+The app uses Haar Cascade Classifiers to detect faces, left eye, and right eye in the webcam feed.
+CNN Model:

+A CNN model is used to classify whether the eyes are open or closed based on the eye regions extracted from the webcam feed.
+Drowsiness Score:

+The app continuously monitors the eye state.
+If both eyes are closed for a certain period (a score of 15), it triggers an alarm sound to alert the driver.
 Folder Structure
 bash
 Copy code